From Downtown to Smoketown see some of the Muhammad Ali murals that liven up Louisville's neighborhoods.

 Corner of 6th Street & River Road

-Located across the street from the Muhammad Ali Center and created by @acatheyart, this mural packs a punch with an icon pose from the Louisville Lip.
+Located across the street from the Muhammad Ali Center and created by @acatheyart, this mural packs a punch with an iconic pose from the Louisville Lip.

 812 Preston Street